 No jamming experience is necessary!
-The MerleFest Jam Camp is a unique combination of classroom and personal instruction by experienced, understanding teachers led by Pete Wernick, 9:15 A.M. - 5:00 P.M. daily.
-You will be grouped with others according to experience, and do a lot of jamming, sometimes guided, sometimes on your own!
+The MerleFest Jam Camp is a unique combination of classroom and personal instruction by experienced and understanding teachers led by Pete Wernick, 9:15 A.M. - 5 P.M. daily.
+Jam Camp is offered the Monday through Thursday of MerleFest week.
+You will be grouped with others according to experience and do a lot of jamming, sometimes guided, sometimes on your own.

-Pete and his experienced assistants Joan Wernick, Scott Freeman and Keith Yoder will give both group and individual pointers on instrumental technique, harmony singing, and the how-to's of a variety of jam situations.
-If you play guitar, mandolin, banjo, fiddle, bass, or resonator guitar (dobro), you can be part of a bluegrass jam.
+Pete and his experienced assistants will give both group and individual pointers on instrumental technique, harmony singing and the how-to of a variety of jam situations.
+If you play guitar, mandolin, banjo, fiddle, bass or resonator guitar (Dobro), you can be part of a bluegrass jam.
 The ONLY two requirements are: You must be able to tune your instrument (electronic tuning devices welcome) and follow chord changes between G, C, D, and A. Fast playing is not expected, instrumental soloing is not required (simple soloing is taught), and singing is not required, though encouraged.

-For this Intermediate track, jamming experience is required, including for banjos, mandolins, fiddles, and dobro players, the ability to fake solos and willingness to sing.
-If you're not sure if you qualify, no problem -- you can check out the choices once you're at camp.
+For this intermediate track, jamming experience is required.
+Banjos, mandolins, fiddles and Dobro players should be able to demonstrate the ability to fake solos and also have a willingness to sing.
+If you’re not sure if you qualify, no problem — you can check out the choices once you’re at camp.

-The Bluegrass Jam Camp will be held at the lovely Herring Ridge YMCA Camp located in Boomer, NC about 12 miles from the festival site.
-For Jam Camp and MerleFest lodging info at Herring Ridge, please visit www.campharrison.org/events.
-Special accommodations and meal packages will be available.
+The Bluegrass Camp will be held at Camp Harrison in Boomer, N.C., about 12 miles from the festival site.
+For accommodations and meal packages: www.campharrison.org/events.

-For complete information, dates or to sign up, please visit www.DrBanjo.com.
+For complete information or to sign up, please visit www.DrBanjo.com.